myzlab/k-search-v2-docs/docs/select-statement/clauses/where/introduction.md

 - **Lower-level modifier I**: This modifier allows you to remove case sensitivity for the condition being added.
 This modifier must be invoked through the letter I in each of the methods that allow adding the different conditions to PostgreSQL statements.
 This modifier only applies to conditions that involve text or similar values.
 - **Lower-level modifier NOT**: This modifier allows you to apply the NOT operator to the condition being added.
 This modifier must be invoked through the Not word in each of the methods that allow adding the different conditions to PostgreSQL statements.

-Once the upper-level and lower-level modifiers have been defined, let's see the basic structure of the methods available in the **_KSearch_** library to add the different conditions to PostgreSQL statements.
+Once the upper-level and lower-level modifiers have been defined, let's see the basic structure of the methods available in the <K/> to add the different conditions to PostgreSQL statements.

 <p class="text--center">
   orWhere | where + [ Not ] + [ I ] + Method